knowclip/knowclip/.github/ISSUE_TEMPLATE/feature_request.md

 <!---  requested the same feature.
 Thanks for valuing developer time! --->
 <!----------------------------------------------------------------------->

-**Did you already check to see if this bug was already reported at https://github.com/knowclip/knowclip/issues?**
+**Did you already check to see if this feature was already requested at https://github.com/knowclip/knowclip/issues?**
 ---
 - [ ] Yes, I did